Tlmader/singly-linked-list/README.md

 singlylinkedlist
 ================

-University of New Orleans Data Structures Homework Two – Singly-linked List
+University of New Orleans Data Structures Homework Two – Singly-Linked List

 This is an implementation of a generic linked list that is only singly-linked.
 That is, each node only knows about the next node.
 Name it SinglyLinkedList.
 This list has a head and a tail node and does not keep track of its size.
 It implements the Iterable<T> interface, and it has an inner class that implements the Iterator<T> interface called SinglyLinkedListIterator.
 There is also an inner class, Node, that defines the node objects.